Urii98/Uri-Behavior_Tree-C-/README.md

 ## Contribution

-Feel free to send pull requests or report issues in the repository's issues section.
+Contributions to this class are welcome!
+If you find any errors or would like to add new features, you can submit a pull request on the GitHub repository.
+Please make sure to include a clear and detailed description of the changes you propose.
 You can also contact me via email if you have any questions or suggestions.

 oriol.martin.corella@estudiantat.upc.edu

+## License
+This class is licensed under the MIT License.
+You can refer to the LICENSE file for more information.